 Because that’s what it is designed for.

 But we believe that a whole martial artist is greater than the sum of the parts.

 What does that mean?

 The techniques we teach are specifically designed to enable students to protect themselves within a short time.

-Even so, it’s better not to be in a circumstance requiring those physical skills in the first instance, so learning with us is more than just the physical skills.
-It is also about developing the personal skills in tandem so that the individual grows into an independent, caring and well-rounded person.
+Even so, it’s better not to be in a circumstance requiring physical skills in the first place.
+We make sure that our students also learn how to to prevent or reduce conflict using interpersonal skills.
+The aim is to develop the individual into an independent, caring and well-rounded person.

 A complete system of self-defence